CURENT/agvis/docs/source/getting_started/tutorial/cli.rst

     (1) missed steps in your installation process
     (2) errors during installation
-    (3) forgot to activated the environment with ANDES
+    (3) forgot to activated the environment with AGVis

 Version
 .......
-Check the version of ANDES and the core packages it uses, use
+Check the version of AGVis and the core packages it uses, use

 .. code:: bash